-A dramatic property in Hobart, Australia, made from black-stained plywood and with a dark interior that envelopes you and helps put the focus on the striking views.
-The property’s materials were chosen based on a selection of artefacts that were collected on the first site visit to the plot; Redgum leaves, shed bark, chunks of rock, wirey and velvety banksia pods and even a fine back-bone of a wallaby skeleton.
+A dramatic modern home (opens in new tab) in Hobart, Australia, made from black-stained plywood and with a dark interior that envelops you and helps put the focus on the striking views.
+The property's materials were chosen based on a selection of artefacts that were collected on the first site visit to the plot; Redgum leaves, shed bark, chunks of rock, wirey and velvety banksia pods and even a fine back-bone of a wallaby skeleton.
 Anchored into the bedrock of the site, the dark rectilinear pavilions recede amongst the surrounding bush, offering little indication of the treasures that lie within.

-The striking house was created by photographer Lauren Bamford, her partner, musician Keith Mason, and designer Sarah Trotter from architecture practice Hearth Studio.
-The project marked an opportunity to explore a vision for a unique home that creates a highly curated experience of design, architecture, and setting for it’s guests.
+The striking house was created by photographer Lauren Bamford, her partner, musician Keith Mason, and designer Sarah Trotter from architecture practice Hearth Studio (opens in new tab).
+The project marked an opportunity to explore a vision for a unique home that creates a highly curated experience of design, architecture, and setting for its guests.
 The setting shaped its design, both its geography and the position nestled between bushland and city.
-The black kitchen design was a collaborative effort with Fisher & Paykel.
+The black kitchen design was a collaborative effort with Fisher & Paykel (opens in new tab).

 From its vantage point on a steep outcrop, this dramatic property peeps out from among the trees down toward the city of Hobart and the River Derwent below.
 Surrounded by bush yet gesturing toward the city, the property sits at the intersection of urban life and rugged native bushland.

 Read Also:Design Project: A Modern Mountain Home In Utah (opens in new tab)

 The owners wanted the building to be defined by the location and land itself, which became the starting point of this project.
 The site presented both opportunities and challenges, as it sits on a steep slope.
 Luckily, there was an existing site cut, which the architects used to avoid further excavation.